odedantar/Playground/README.md

 * Request for an `apikey` to work with [Climacell Api](https://developer.climacell.co/docs)

-Don't hesitate to contact on any question.
+Don't hesitate to contact with any question.
 #### Good Luck!!!